-3.3.
-Testing the Take-off Account: Predictions 3 and 4
+3.4.
+Testing the take-off account: Predictions 3 and 4

-In Table 7 we test whether UV-R predicts the timing of the fertility transition, and whether the reduced-from influence from UV-R is channeled through eye disease and the fertility transition.30 In column 1 we examine the link between UV-R and the timing of the fertility transition in the 'full specification' employed in Table 1, column 8 (i.e., here we test P3).
+In Table 7, we test whether UV-R predicts the timing of the fertility transition, and whether the reduced-form influence from UV-R is channelled through eye disease and the fertility transition.30 In column (1) we examine the link between UV-R and the timing of the fertility transition in the "full specification" employed in Table 1, column (8) (i.e. here we test P3).
 In the interest of brevity, we only report on the full specification; the full set of tests, matching the testing strategy in Tables 1 and 2, are reported in the Supplementary Appendix (Table A15).
-In the remaining six columns we examine whether the reduced-form link between UV-R and GDP per worker is diminished once we add the more proximate determinants of prosperity (i.e., here we test P4).
-In the Supplementary Appendix we provide similar results for GDP per capita (Table A16).
+In the remaining six columns, we examine whether the reduced-form link between UV-R and GDP per worker is diminished once we add the more proximate determinants of prosperity (i.e. here we test P4).
+In the Supplementary Appendix, we provide similar results for GDP per capita (Table A16).